idaholab/moose/framework/doc/content/syntax/Materials/index.md

 ## Default Material Properties

-The [#material-name] input parameter also provides the ability to set default values for scalar (`Real`) properties.
+The `MaterialPropertyName` input parameter also provides the ability to set default values for scalar (`Real`) properties.
 In the above example, the input file can use number or parsed function (see [MooseParsedFunction.md]) to define a the property value.
 For example, the input snippet above could set a constant value.